 - Be Powerful.
 Your authoring tool needs to do more than simply put text and images on screen.
 It should engage customers with on-screen elements, immerse them in branching scenarios and hook them with gamified learning experiences.

 2. Your Learning Management System must play nice with your authoring tool

-All LMSs share common functionality: they enable you to create catalogues of training (that you’ve built using your authoring tool) and allow customers to access it.
+All LMSs share common functionality: they enable you to create catalogs of training (that you’ve built using your authoring tool) and allow customers to access it.
 How a given system achieves this, however, and what additional functionality it gives you is where LMSs differ.
 The kinds of extra features that make one LMS suit your needs better than another are:

 - Integrated eCommerce functionality

 - Sophisticated customer relationship management/learner management